PillowFishSticks/Kassie-MS4/TESTING.md

     - The navbar has a collapsed menu for tablet and mobile viewing, this makes navigation easier for smaller devices.

 1. **To be able to add products to a wishlist that I wish to purchase at a later time.**
-    - A heart appears next to each product on both the product page and product detail page, when clicked on, it adds the product to th users wishlist.
+    - A heart appears next to each product on the product detail page, when clicked on, it adds the product to th users wishlist.

 1. **To be able to read reviews of items bought from previous customers, to build trust in my purchase.**